Funnel MPC for nonlinear systems with relative degree one: Introduction

-Instead of guaranteeing that the output signal always evolves within predefined boundaries, previous results for reference tracking with MPC mostly focus on ensuring asymptotic stability of the tracking error, see, e.g., \cite{aydiner2016periodic,kohler2019nonlinear}.
+Instead of guaranteeing that the output signal always evolves within predefined boundaries, previous results for reference tracking with MPC mostly focus on ensuring asymptotic stability of the tracking error, see e.g.~\cite{aydiner2016periodic,kohler2019nonlinear}.
 These approaches usually modify the optimization problem by adding terminal constraints.
 In~\cite{aydiner2016periodic} and~\cite{kohler2019nonlinear} asymptotic stability of the tracking error is guaranteed by designing terminal sets and terminal costs around a specific reference signal.
 A tracking MPC scheme without such constraints is studied in~\cite{kohler2018nonlinear}.
-The theoretical results for this scheme rely on the usage of a sufficiently long prediction horizon instead.
-In order to ensure reference tracking in the presence of disturbances or dynamic uncertainties, tube-based robust MPC schemes use tubes around the reference signal which always confine the actual system output, see, e.g., \cite{limon2005robust,falugi2013getting, kohler2020computationally}.
+The theoretical results for this scheme rely on utilizing a sufficiently long prediction horizon instead.
+In order to ensure reference tracking in the presence of disturbances or dynamic uncertainties, tube-based robust MPC schemes use tubes around the reference signal which always confine the actual system output, see e.g.~\cite{mayne2005robust, limon2005robust, falugi2013getting, kohler2020computationally}.
 These tubes encompass the uncertainties of the system and can usually not be arbitrarily chosen a priori.
 By adding terminal costs, terminal sets and constraints to the optimization problem it is ensured that the system output always evolves within these tubes.
-In~\cite{yu2013tube,singh2017robust} complex nonlinear incremental Lyapunov functions and corresponding incrementally stabilizing feedback is calculated offline in order to ensure that the control objective is satisfied.
+In~\cite{yu2013tube,singh2017robust} complex nonlinear incremental Lyapunov functions and a corresponding incrementally stabilizing feedback is calculated offline in order to ensure that the control objective is satisfied.
 For linear systems the tracking of a reference signal within constant bounds is studied in~\cite{di2015reference}.
 This procedure relies on the calculation of robust control invariant~(RCI) sets in order to ensure that state, input and performance constraints are met.
 An extension of this approach which also accounts for external disturbances can be found in~\cite{yuan2019bounded}.
 These RCI~sets, however, are not trivial to calculate for a given system and the algorithm proposed in~\cite{di2015reference} may in general not terminate in finite time.
+Barrier function based MPC~(see e.g.~\cite{WILLS20041415}) follows a similar idea as FMPC.
+This approach also uses, as part of the cost function, a term which diverges to infinity for states converging to the boundary of a given set.
+However, utilizing terminal conditions (costs and constraints) remains necessary in order to ensure recursive feasibility and that constraints are met.
+By using a different kind of cost function, FMPC can circumvent this disadvantage.

 By combining ideas from funnel control with MPC, the resulting Funnel MPC allows tracking of sufficiently smooth reference signals for nonlinear multi-input multi-output systems of relative degree one within a prescribed performance funnel.
 FMPC circumvents the shortcomings of both approaches and enables us to benefit from the best of both worlds: guaranteed feasibility (funnel control), a (slightly) enlarged system class (regularity of the high gain matrix is sufficient), and superior performance (MPC).